 - Copies of your previous qualifications and transcript of records

-- Proof of English language competence (proof of passing C1 Advanced, PTE, IELTS, or TOEFL)
+- Proof of English language competence (proof of passing PTE Academic, IELTS, TOEFL, or C1 Advanced)

 - Motivation Letter/Personal statement (focus on your reasons for applying for the course, how your knowledge and experience link to the course)